wangxiaolei0721/Grey_Fourier_model/README.md

-## Matlab codes for paper, "A flexible grey seasonal model based on integral matching for forecasting monthly PM$_{2.5}$ time series", by Xiaolei Wang, Naiming Xie, Lu Yang
+## Matlab and R codes for paper

+## Xiaolei Wang, Naiming Xie, Lu Yang.
+A flexible grey seasonal model based on integral matching for forecasting monthly PM$_{2.5}$ time series", Accepted by Chaos, Solitons & Fractals

-## Code by Xiaolei Wang
+## Written by Xiaolei Wang

 ## College of Economics and Management, Nanjing University of Aeronautics and Astronautics, Nanjing 210016, China